Can I specify a Dockerfile and let W&B build a Docker image for me?

 <Warning>

 Format your Dockerfile to use mounts.
-For further details, visit the [Mounts documentation on the Docker Docs website](https://docs.docker.com/build/guide/mounts/).
+For details, see the [Docker mounts documentation](https://docs.docker.com/build/guide/mounts/).

 </Warning>

-After configuring the Dockerfile, specify it in one of three ways to W\&B:
+After you configure the Dockerfile, specify it to W\&B in one of the following ways:

 * Use W\&B CLI